 Building a subscriber base is not an easy task, however, after you reach a certain point, you could use this as a social proof technique to get more visitors to join you.
 People often have the Fear of Missing Out syndrome.
 If they see a good number of people who have subscribed to your blog already, they are more inclined to also subscribe to your blog.

-If you take a look at the example shown above, there is definitely a lot of social validation here with the Facebook fans, the twitter followers and all of the other social media followers mentioned in one place.
+There is definitely a lot of social validation here with the Facebook fans, the twitter followers and all of the other social media followers mentioned in one place.

 This technique is a great way to show the world that your website content is popular.